Cover bild

 Now you tell n8n where the archive is – and how newspaper clippings get filed there.
 Think of this step as programming a new filing cabinet: label clearly, define which drawer, done.

-1. Click on the + am Ausgang deiner Edit Fields-Nodes
+1. Click on the + at the output of your Edit Fields nodes

 • Node: Insert rows in table

-• Credential to connect with: deine n8n-postgres-Connection aus Step 3.1.1
+• Credential to connect with: your n8n-postgres connection from Step 3.1.1

 • Operation: Insert